EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Method

 Finally, we replace the EMA for the attention layer using a convex blend, see Eq.\ref{eq: EMA replacement} with $\lambda = 1$ (hard replace) as our default setting. $\lambda \in [0, 1]$ allows for a soft update, and $\widetilde{A}_t$ is the perturbed attention map.

 This enables us to select the layer with the largest ~$\Delta_t$ at each timestep~$t$, ensuring maximal perturbation.
+We maintain EMA buffers for all layers in $(l_{\min},l_{\max})$ and at every timestep replace the attention map of the selected layer $l_{n}^{t}$.
 Since different layers contribute unequally across timesteps~\cite{ma2024learning}, our statistic-guided selection picks the layer actively inserting high-frequency content, yielding stronger negative samples.
 This approach also opens the possibility for providing more controlled negative samples by carefully designing optimization for the $\Delta_{t}^{(\ell)}$ as against the greedy approach Eq. \ref{eq: layer_selection}.
 We defer this to future work.